UPPMAX/programming_formalisms/docs/communication/summer_2025/welcome_letter.md

 # Welcome letter

-- Email title: Kursbrev programming formalism
+- Email title: Programming Formalisms course letter

-Hi and welcome to programming formalisms, we are getting ready for the course which starts on 5th of may and is online, the course page https://uppmax.github.io/programming_formalisms/ The course and all materials relevant to the course are availible on github for reuse there will be a course project which is also on git hub.
+Hi and welcome to Programming Formalisms, we are getting ready for the course which starts on 5th of May and is online, the course page https://uppmax.github.io/programming_formalisms/ The course and all materials relevant to the course are availible on GitHub for reuse there will be a course project which is also GitHub.
-The use of git and tools like it are a valuble part of the toolkit of a professional developer and the use of these tools in the course is an active choice as part of the learning experience.
+The use of `git` and tools like it are a valuble part of the toolkit of a professional developer and the use of these tools in the course is an active choice as part of the learning experience.

-Check the following prereqs before we start on monday the 5:th
+Check the following prereqs before we start on the first course day:

 https://uppmax.github.io/programming_formalisms/prereqs/

-We always start sharp at 09.00 and the zoom is always open 30 min before the course starts.
+We always start sharp at 09:00 and the Zoom is always open 30 minutes before the course starts.
 If you feel like, hanging out or have questions feel free to show up early.

-make sure you have followed the https://uppmax.github.io/programming_formalisms/prereqs/ so that you are set up to start the course.
+Make sure you have followed the https://uppmax.github.io/programming_formalisms/prereqs/ so that you are set up to start the course.